SofaDefrost/SoftRobots/README.md

 ## DOCUMENTATION :
 You can find a complete documentation of the plugin at this address: [https://project.inria.fr/softrobot/](https://project.inria.fr/softrobot/)
-This documenation contains detailed steps for install, and also documentation for each SOFA component proposed in this plugin.
+This documenation contains detailed steps for install and other useful things.
+The documentation of the components is hosted at this address: [https://softrobotscomponents.readthedocs.io/en](https://softrobotscomponents.readthedocs.io/en/latest/index.html)

 You can also explore the *docs* directory in this repository, to find examples and tutorials.

 The plugin also provides scene templates that can be used to make the writing of SOFA scene more easy.
 These templates are used in many of our examples, and can be found in the *python* directory.
 A dedicated documentation can be found at this address: [https://softrobots.readthedocs.io](https://softrobots.readthedocs.io/en/latest/index.html)
 General templates for SOFA can be found at this address: [https://github.com/SofaDefrost/STLIB](https://github.com/SofaDefrost/STLIB)

 ## AUTHOR :